hsf-training/hsf-training-ssh-webpage/setup.md

 title: Setup
 ---

 This tutorial requires a "shell" or "terminal" program.
 Below are instructions for installing this program on different operating systems.
-For more information on how to use the terminal program, see [link](link url).
+For more information on how to use the terminal program, see [here](https://swcarpentry.github.io/shell-novice/).

 ### Windows Installation and Access

-If you are using Windows, you will need to install [the Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you are using a version of Windows, you will need to install [the Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 WSL will have the ssh programs you need by default, so once you've installed WSL you are ready for this tutorial.

+Note: If your version of Windows is either Windows 10 version 1809 or newer, then you have access to a windows ssh program called OpenSSH.
+More information about OpenSSH can be found [here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).

 ### Mac Installation and Access